 - Questions you want to ask the doctor

-Your time with your doctor is limited, so preparing a list of questions ahead of time will help you make the most of your time together.
-List your questions from most important to least important, in case time runs out.
+Your time with your doctor is limited, so preparing a list of questions may help you make the most of your time together.
 For osteomalacia, some basic questions to ask your doctor include:

 - Do I need any tests?